 - RPM also has the potential to increase the standard of treatment and improve the volume of care.
 RPM more clearly (and almost instantly) connects physicians with relevant medical data, it allows their work activities to be more efficient.
 It eases the risk of adverse events, resulting in visible gains for clinical practice.

-- The benefits of remote patient monitoring go beyond that.
+- The benefits of healthcare mobile apps go beyond that.
 Patient retention and loyalty are crucial, providing patients with invaluable trust that everyone is watching out for their safety and well-being on a consistent schedule.

 What’s the difference between RPM and Telehealth?